[This captures the heart of the

 odds of getting a good GM at random, but they don't improve the odds

 a whole lot.
-There's only so much a rulebook can accomplish, no
+There's only so much a rulebook can accomplish,

 matter how well written.